shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 ### You CANNOT create an ALB in a single AZ

-Not so much an IPv6 thing, as just something I wanted try - to reduce ipv4 address costs and inter-AZ network costs
+Not so much an IPv6 thing, as just something I wanted try - to reduce ipv4 address costs and inter-AZ network costs.
+Best you can do is to reduce it down to two AZ's, which will cost you two public IPv4 addresses, plus inter-AZ networking costs.

 ### You CANNOT create an IPv6-only ALB